fuxingloh/chainfile/README.md

 Chainfile is an open-source framework to define, test, deploy, and scale blockchain nodes on container-orchestration platforms.

-It packages complex blockchain nodes into a single definition that can be easily deployed and managed on Container-capable platforms such as Kubernetes, Docker Compose, and Testcontainers.
+It packages complex blockchain nodes into a single file that can be easily deployed and managed on Container-capable platforms such as Kubernetes, Docker Compose, and Testcontainers.

 1. **Define** once using a simple, non-turing-complete JSON schema that is easy to compose and maintain.